 Margarita Talep, a designer based in Chile, has created a sustainable, biodegradable alternative to single-use packaging, using raw material extracted from algae.

 This material is made up of a polymer, a plasticiser and an additive, the amount of each ingredient varies depending on the desired consistency of the final product.
 The polymer and main ingredient, in this case, is agar — a jelly-like substance extracted from red algae by boiling.
-To make a material that bears a close resemblance to thin plastic, Ms. Talep boils the agar mixture to around 80 degrees Celsius, before transferring the molten liquid onto a mold.
+To make a material that bears a close resemblance to thin plastic, Ms Talep boils the agar mixture to around 80 degrees Celsius, before transferring the molten liquid into a mold.

 When the liquid drops to a temperature below 20 degrees Celsius, it takes on a gel-like consistency.
 This is then left to dry in a well-ventilated environment with a constant temperature until it becomes similar to paper or thin plastic.
 This material is especially suited to containing dry food products, and it breaks down naturally within two to three months.